 - Maintain Purchase Card expenditure records for HR and Professional Development accounts, balancing to monthly invoices

 - Maintain budget expenditure records for two budgets, balancing to monthly budget reports

 - Prepare and distribute budget balance reports monthly

-- The ability to interact with staff (at all levels, from very diverse backgrounds) in a fast paced environment, sometimes under pressure, remaining flexible, proactive, resourceful and efficient, with a high level of professionalism and confidentiality is crucial to this role
+- Ability to interact with staff at all levels in a fast paced environment, sometimes under pressure, remaining flexible, resourceful and efficient, with a high level of professionalism and confidentiality

 - Ability to exercise good judgment in evaluating situations, solving problems and making decisions

 - Demonstrated experience or participation with persons from diverse backgrounds such as sexual orientation, racial, ethnic, religious, linguistic, gender, age, socio-economic, physical and learning abilities, and a commitment to an inclusive and equitable working/learning environment.

 - Previous experience working in a college environment

 Applications must be completed online and include the following attachments:

 - Cover letter addressed to the Screening Committee highlighting your ability to perform the responsibilities and competencies described in the job posting.